+FIFTH: The name and mailing address of the sole incorporator of the Corporation are as follows:

-Matthew P. Kinley Name: c/o Equity Dynamics, Inc. Address: 2116 Financial Center Des Moines, Iowa, 50309 SIXTH: For so long as at least 30% of the aggregate principal amount of the 8% convertible notes (the "Notes") issued on original aggregate principal amount of \$12,500,000) remains outstanding (and notwithstanding the existence of less than three (3) note holders at any given time), the following provisions shall apply: A. the Corporation shall maintain a Board of Directors consisting of no more than seven (7) individuals and the Compensation Committee and Nominating Committee (or other committees serving similar functions) all shall have no more than three (3) members; B. three (3) members of the Corporation's Board of Directors (the "Noteholder Directors") shall be elected by the holders of Notes representing two-thirds of the then outstanding principal amount of all Notes, voting as a separate class; C. two (2) Noteholder Directors (in each case chosen by a majority vote of all the Noteholder Directors) shall have the right, but not the obligation, to serve as members of each of the committees of the Corporation's Board of Directors; D. The Board of Directors of the Corporation shall nominate as Noteholder Directors only the persons designated as director pursuant to the Note Exchange Agreement, dated , 2007, by and among the Corporation and the holders of the Notes and recommend that the holders vote to elect such nominees as directors of the Corporation and shall fill any vacancies that may arise upon the resignation of any of the Noteholder Directors with a new Noteholder Director designated in accordance with the foregoing.
-A Noteholder Director elected to fill a vacancy resulting from the death, resignation or removal of a Noteholder Director shall serve for the remainder of the full term of the Noteholder Director whose death, resignation or removal shall have created such vacancy and until his successor shall have been elected and qualified; and E. The provisions contained in this Article Sixth shall terminate immediately and without further action when less than 30% of the aggregate principal original amount of the Notes as of the date of this Amendment remains outstanding.
+Name: Matthew P. Kinley

+Address: c/o Equity Dynamics, Inc.

+2116 Financial Center Des Moines, Iowa, 50309

+SIXTH: For so long as at least 30% of the aggregate principal amount of the 8% convertible notes (the "Notes") issued on , 2007 in the original aggregate principal amount of \$12,500,000) remains outstanding (and notwithstanding the existence of less than three (3) note holders at any given time), the following provisions shall apply:

+A. the Corporation shall maintain a Board of Directors consisting of no more than seven (7) individuals and each committee of the Board of Directors shall have no more than three (3) members;

+B. three (3) members of the Corporation's Board of Directors (the "Noteholder Directors") shall be elected by the holders of Notes representing two-thirds of the then outstanding principal amount of all Notes, voting as a separate class;

+C. subject to applicable law two (2) Noteholder Directors (in each case chosen by a majority vote of all the Noteholder Directors) shall have the right, but not the obligation, to serve as members of each of the committees of the Corporation's Board of Directors;

+D. The Board of Directors of the Corporation shall nominate as Noteholder Directors only the persons designated as directors pursuant to the Note Exchange Agreement, dated , 2007, by and among the Corporation and the holders of the Notes and recommend that the holders of the Notes vote to elect such nominees as directors of the Corporation and shall fill any vacancies that may arise upon the resignation of any of the Noteholder Directors with a new Noteholder Director designated in accordance with the foregoing.
+A Noteholder Director elected to fill a vacancy resulting from the death, resignation or removal of a Noteholder Director shall serve for the remainder of the full term of the Noteholder Director whose death, resignation or removal shall have created such vacancy and until his successor shall have been elected and qualified; and

+E. The provisions contained in this Article Sixth shall terminate immediately and without further action when less than 30% of the aggregate principal amount of the Notes as of the date of this Amendment remains outstanding.